NISP

 The development of various resorts, parks and lakes to promote Eco tourism had been a key priority of the Punjab Tourism Department.
 A total of 39 projects are undergoing with 17 new schemes introduced.

 The Integrated Development Strategy (IDS) adopted by Khyber Pakhtunkhwa, in this regard, prioritized the development of tourism department.
-It has been declared in the IDS document of the year 2018-19 that KPK caters 19% of the total tourist traffic hence focus was placed on increasing KPK’s domestic tourism by 10 per cent every year.
+The IDS document of 2018-19 declares that KPK caters to 19% of the total tourist traffic.
+Therefore, the plan focuses on increasing KPK’s domestic tourism by 10 percent every year.
 Currently 24 projects are ongoing with 4 new projects introduced.

 The Tourism Directorate of Balochistan, and Sindh tried to outline necessary steps for the promotion and development of tourism, but the implementation had been critically weak.
 The stats available on the websites of Balochistan, and Sindh Tourism Department are inadequate and generally outdated supporting the fact that cultural promotion and tourism both have been on the bottom of priority list of these two provincial governments.